 Nevertheless, doctors are increasingly confident that existing antiviral drugs could be remodified to be used for the treatment of already infected people.
 The People’s Republic of China, for example, is counting on Favilavir from Zhejiang Hisun Pharmaceuticals, which will undergo clinical trials in April 2020.
 Another promising drug is Remsdesivir from Gilead Sciences, which was previously used to treat Ebola- and Marburg-virus infections.
 A series of clinical tests are still required to ensure the efficacy and safety of the substance when used by humans.
 These testing phases of any new antiviral and antibacterial drug usually account for the majority of the cost and time involved in the development of pharmaceuticals and can amount to years.

-Limited opportunities at government level
+Limited opportunities to fight the Corona virus at government level

 National governments are currently not afraid to take drastic measures, such as isolation or imposing a national emergency.
-Curfews and the quarantine of entire cities are a reminder of Milan’s draconian measures against the plague in the 14th century when the entire city was completely sealed off to protect the population and people suspected of being infected were walled in alive in their homes.
+Curfews and the quarantine of entire cities are a reminder of Milan’s draconian measures against the plague in the 14th century.
+The entire city was completely sealed off to protect the population and people suspected of being infected were walled in alive in their homes.
 Governments are trying to prepare themselves accordingly and prevent a large-scale outbreak by implementing pandemic plans.
 To this end, international hubs are currently being increasingly controlled or in some cases closed, medical personnel and the population are being trained in handling the virus and risk groups are being protected.

 The market research project of Clevis Research in the global biodefense sector has shown how different strategies at government level can be.
 There are still massive discrepancies at the state level concerning epidemic control and biological hazard prevention.
 This is shown in one of our current analyses of the European and U.S. biodefense sector market.
 Historically, changes in the stocking of specific antiviral and antibiotic agents have been anticipated by precedents.
-For example, the anthrax attacks in the United States in 2001 triggered a massive, worldwide increase in antivirals and led to the expansion of government measures and subsequently to the strengthening of the American biodefense sector.
+For example, the anthrax attacks in the United States in 2001 triggered a massive, worldwide increase in antivirals.
+This led to the expansion of government measures and subsequently to the strengthening of the American biodefense sector.
 Having maintained this sector, the United States is likely the best-equipped country against biological threats in the world and dominates the pharmaceutical market.
 Besides, periodic outbreaks of animal diseases and influenza-epidemics have resulted in the stockpiling and development of vaccines worldwide.
 Similarly, the avian flu in 2005 and swine flu in 2009 led to government contracts worth billions for the pharmaceutical industry, particularly in the United Kingdom.

 Stockpiling during epidemics